MA in TESOL for Non-K-12 Educators

 Fairfield University’s TESOL Programs offer an MA program track in Leadership In English Acquisition Pedagogy (LEAP).
 The LEAP track is designed for practicing teachers in K-12 schools serving English Learners.
-They provide scientific research-based programs of study and opportunities to develop evidence-based practices and strategies to ensure today’s English Learners’ academic success.
+It provides candidates with a scientific research-based program of study and opportunities to develop evidence-based practices and strategies to ensure today’s English Learners’ academic success.
 Candidates in the LEAP program will deepen their knowledge of linguistics, second language acquisition, and second language reading development at different language levels and across content areas.
 Grounded in the science of teaching, LEAP prepares candidates to address the changing roles of TESOL and bilingual professionals: push-in language instruction; co-teaching; and working with teams to design and provide supplemental language support, instructional design, assessment, and progress monitoring of ELs.
 The MA TESOL LEAP coursework also fulfills the requirements for the TESOL cross-endorsement.

 Sixth Year Certificate in TESOL

 The Sixth Year Certificate (SYC) in TESOL is designed for certified teachers with an MA in TESOL or Bilingual Education, an MA that included some coursework in TESOL, or an MA in education with additional professional development training and extensive experience working with language minority populations.

 Candidates with an MA in TESOL seeking TESOL PK-12 initial certification must enroll in the Sixth Year Certificate.
 For certification, they must complete 12 credits of required professional education coursework, 6 credits of supervised teaching or DSAP, and 3 credits of student teaching/DSAP seminar.
 The additional 9 credits of coursework complete the Sixth Year Certificate.